anilmainali/HTML-And-CSS/README.md

 - It has html start and end tag.
 - Inbetween html tag it has head tag. head tag will have some other tag.For example: title tag.
+- It will have body tag and inside body there will be other tags.
+For Example: paragraph tag.